tehreemAsif63/Intelligent-transportation/README.md

 - Each team member had the opportunity to work on Arduino code, Android app development, and documentation, ensuring a well-rounded understanding of the project.
 This approach fostered a collaborative environment where members could leverage their diverse skills and knowledge to contribute effectively.
 - This collaborative approach allowed for a well-rounded execution of the project, with every member actively involved in Android Studio code development, Arduino code development, and documentation.
 To ensure comprehensive coverage, the project was divided into two main areas of focus: Arduino code and Android Studio code.

-- Yingchao Ji:
+- **Yingchao Ji**:
-- Hassan Saleh: Hassan Saleh's primary focus in development revolved around crafting visually appealing user interfaces for the Android application.
+- **Hassan Saleh**: Hassan Saleh's primary focus in development revolved around crafting visually appealing user interfaces for the Android application.
 Among his notable contributions were the creation of a captivating warning console and an engaging sign-up prompt.
 Additionally, he played a pivotal role in the development of the control traffic light system, where he leveraged the Arduino IDE to implement intricate logic and algorithms.
-- Jessie Johnsson:I made important contributions to the installation and layout of hardware equipment, the realization of material requirements, the realization of Adruino board and interface configuration, etc., to ensure the smooth operation of the system.
+- **Jessie Johnsson**:I made important contributions to the installation and layout of hardware equipment, the realization of material requirements, the realization of Adruino board and interface configuration, etc., to ensure the smooth operation of the system.
 On the software side, Adruino configurates the environment and installs libraries through the use of acoustic sensors, as well as allowing data to be sent and subscribed to the server.
 I designed and implemented a stylish dynamic interface for Android applications, using the MQTT protocol to establish data communication between the Android application and the server, configuring the necessary development tools, SDKS, and dependencies, and installing the appropriate libraries and components.
 In addition, actively participate in the documentation of the project.
 Project requirements, user descriptions, and project progress reports
-- Tehreen Asif:Tehreem Asif made significant contributions to multiple aspects of the project.
+- **Tehreen Asif**:Tehreem Asif made significant contributions to multiple aspects of the project.
 She played a pivotal role in implementing the normal traffic light system and defining the traffic light sequence.
 She also contributed to developing the necessary logic for the Android app and helped with the adaptive traffic light system.
 Additionally, she actively participated in shaping the project's requirements and user stories, contributed to documentation and wiki updates, improved the visual appeal of the car console pages, and established the car finding functionality through MQTT connection.
 Tehreem's dedication extended to fixing, updating, and proofreading the app's readme file, as well as creating a comprehensive user manual.
-- Elif Sayeed Yaqoud:I made significant contributions to the functionality of the app by developing essential features, including a versatile login system tailored for various user types.
+- **Elif Sayeed Yaqoud**:I made significant contributions to the functionality of the app by developing essential features, including a versatile login system tailored for various user types.
 To ensure seamless data management, I implemented a JSON file structure to securely store user information.
 Additionally, I designed an appealing layout that enhances the user experience.
 Moreover, I created a captivating splash screen that showcases the app's logo and name, providing an engaging start to the Android application.
 In the Arduino realm, I played a crucial role in integrating an ultrasound sensor, enabling real-time monitoring of passing vehicles to detect and analyze potential traffic congestion on the roadway.
 Beyond the technical aspects, I actively participated in the project's documentation efforts, assuming responsibility for capturing comprehensive requirements and user stories.
 I consistently updated and improved the project's wiki page, contributing to the overall success of the endeavor.
 Additionally, I dedicated substantial effort to crafting a user-friendly and informative user manual, facilitating ease of use and assisting end-users in maximizing their experience with the application.

 - Furthermore, the entire team actively contributed to the documentation process.
 They documented their code, processes, challenges faced or lessons learnt and project findings, ensuring that valuable insights and instructions were available for future reference.
 This comprehensive documentation not only served as a knowledge base but also facilitated effective collaboration within the team.